TIGRLab/SCanD_project/Daily Workflow Automation.md

 # Automated Daily Pipeline Coordination and Code Integration for Efficient Workflow Execution

 In this project, we have devised a streamlined solution for managing multiple daily pipelines with a focus on seamless coordination and code integration.
-Our approach involves the creation of an automated system that orchestrates the execution of diverse pipelines each day.
-By combining and organizing the necessary codes for each day's tasks, we aim to optimize workflow efficiency.
+Our approach involves the creation of an automated system that orchestrates the execution of diverse pipelines each stage.
+By combining and organizing the necessary codes for each stage's tasks, we aim to optimize workflow efficiency.

-After setting up the scinet environment and organizing your bids folder and participants.csv file, you can run the codes for each day.
+After setting up the scinet environment and organizing your bids folder and participants.csv file, you can run the codes for each stage.

-## Day 1 (mriqc, fmriprep_anat, qsiprep):
+## stage 1 (mriqc, fmriprep_anat, qsiprep):
 ```sh
 ## note step one is to make sure you are on one of the login nodes
 ssh niagara.scinet.utoronto.ca